Penguinatorz/CEN-4930C-Scrap/README.md

 A lot of the files shown here were examples done and practices through the usage of youtube video for my knowledge.

 --- 10/22/21 11:48 pm
-The main scrapper file is the amazonScraper.py, walmartScraper.py, and sqlTransfer.py
+The main scrapper file is the amazonScraper.py, walmartScraper.py

 --- 10/23/21 4:28 AM
 AmazonScraper.py and WalmartScraper.py are the main files.
 The database used is sql server so make sure to have import pyodbc